If you already have DACA and just want to renew your 2 year work permit, we will accept your case even if we didn’t do your first DACA application.

 USCIS filing fees: $495

-Also known as a provisional unlawful presence waiver , this waiver is for people that entered the United States illegally without a visa that are now married to a US citizen.
+Also known as a provisional unlawful presence waiver, this waiver is for people that entered the United States illegally without a visa that are now married to a US citizen.
 People that entered illegally into the United States don’t qualify for adjustment of status so they have to apply for this waiver.
 Not all of these waivers get granted by the USCIS because it requires the applicant to show how much hardship the US citizen spouse will suffer if the waiver is denied.
-My success rate on this kind of application is about 95%, so if you apply for this waiver there is the possibility that the case will get denied, but it’s much more likely to be approved so I will almost always recommend applying for it.
+Our success rate on this kind of application is about 95%, so if you apply for this waiver there is the possibility that the case will get denied, but it’s much more likely to be approved so we will almost always recommend applying for it.

 Attorney fees: $4,465

 USCIS filing fees: $1,535

 This is the method for a US citizen to bring a spouse, child, parent or sibling to the United States that is in another country and doesn’t have a visa to be able to enter the United States.
 This application is only for applicants who have not been illegally in the United States for the past 10 years.

 Attorney fees: $1,935

 USCIS filing fees: $865